 - ensure teachers have adequate knowledge and skills to be able to address the needs of learners with regard to English language learning, to transact their lessons more effectively and to improve the quality of teaching and learning

 - provide teachers with a bank of British Council and other self-access resources for their own language development and to utilise in their schools and peer networks, ensuring they have the skills and confidence to facilitate effective knowledge sharing.
-These resources will support and stimulate teacher learning within a coherent framework of teacher Continuing Professional Development
+These resources support and stimulate teacher learning within a coherent framework of teacher Continuing Professional Development